 So, what we have is microscopic damage taking place throughout different, very small, particular areas of the brain which will not show on any kind of imaging test like an MRI, CT, or PET scan.
 I had several myself and have talked to countless others that have had the same, and so far we cannot see, nor have our technicians’ reports shown, any damage.

 This makes it that much harder for doctors to believe their patients—although they do not have any reason to disbelieve them, either.
-It is very important to be aware that these scans also do not show damage caused by other means—even those which are now well-established—such as the brain damaging effects of psychiatric medications or chronic traumatic encephalopathy (brain damage caused by repetitive head injuries, typically in professional sports players).
+It is very important to be aware that these scans also do not show damage caused by other means—even those which are now well-established—such as the brain-damaging effects of psychiatric medications or chronic traumatic encephalopathy (brain damage caused by repetitive head injuries, typically in professional sports players).

 These diagnostic techniques simply do not work as well in this area, even though there is very clearly significant damage to the brain’s function.
 In order for patients harmed by TMS to even begin to hope to recover, generally speaking, physicians need to start by acknowledging the injury.
-This is unlikely, however, due to the professional and financial pressure they are under to defend its highly profitable industry.
+This is unlikely, however, due to the professional and financial pressure they are under to defend their highly profitable industry.

 I do believe recovery is possible.
 Because of the way TMS injures the CNS, I believe that CNS sensitization is the primary issue to recover from.
 When our systems are overwhelmed enough or we come into contact with stimuli to which we are particularly sensitive, we experience panic attacks or sometimes other catastrophic symptoms like tachycardia, syncope, or seizures.
 On top of this our general sensitivity to anxiety and depression seems to be heightened.

 So far, the best approach I have found is to provide as much of a neutral environment for the CNS to recover as possible.
 This means, psychologically, as little stress and negativity as possible.
 This will give the CNS a safe space to repair itself and use whatever bandwidth it has freed up for that.
 I have also found diet to be essential: I really only eat organic food with no preservatives.
-Essentially, I eat like our ancestors do: primarily organic and free-range vegetables, fruit, fish, and poultry.
+Essentially, I eat like our ancestors did: primarily organic and free-range vegetables, fruit, fish, and poultry.

 Healthy activity is incredibly important to keep our bodies functioning optimally.
 I shoot for at least 45 minutes of cardio per day.
 For some people, that is not realistic and they have to start small—there is nothing wrong with that and it is actually the right move.
 Just keep active and engaged in your physical environment in ways that are not overly strenuous.